wailsapp/docs/development/README.md

 | feat            | New Feature          |
 | docs            | Documentation update |
 | BREAKING CHANGE | API Change           |

+Examples:

+  * fix: this is a fix for the project as a whole
+  * fix(cli): this is a fix for the cli
+  * docs: updated the contributors

 ## Branch Workflow